 The terms of each Private Warrant provide for an adjustment to the number of shares of Class A Common Stock for which the Private Warrant may be exercised or to the exercise price of the Private Warrant in certain events, as discussed in this prospectus under "Description of Securities - Warrants."
 An adjustment that has the effect of preventing dilution generally is not a taxable event.
-Nevertheless, a U.S. Holder of Private Warrants would be treated as receiving a constructive distribution from us if, for example, the adjustment increases the holder's proportionate interest in our assets or earnings and profits (e.g., through an increase in the number of shares of Class A Common Stock that would be obtained upon exercise or through a decrease in the exercise price of the Private Warrant) as a result of a distribution of cash or other property, such as other securities, to the holders of shares of our Class A Common Stock, or as a result of the issuance of a stock dividend to holders of shares of our Class A Common Stock, in each case which is taxable to such U.S. Holders as described under "U.S. Holders - Taxation of Distributions" above).
+Nevertheless, a U.S. Holder of Private Warrants would be treated as receiving a constructive distribution from us if, for example, the adjustment increases the holder's proportionate interest in our assets or earnings and profits (e.g., through an increase in the number of shares of Class A Common Stock that would be obtained upon exercise or through a decrease in the exercise price of the Private Warrant) as a result of a distribution of cash or other property, such as other securities, to the holders of shares of our Class A Common Stock, in each case which is taxable to such U.S. Holders as described under "U.S. Holders - Taxation of Distributions" above).
 Such constructive distribution would be subject to tax as described under that section in the same manner as if such U.S. Holder received a cash distribution from us equal to the fair market value of such increased interest without any corresponding receipt of cash.